Pregnancy with Hypothyroidism or Hashimoto’s–what patients have learned

 Though your thyroid gland will enlarge slightly with pregnancy, it shouldn’t be detectable.
 But if your thyroid gland is noticeably larger, or you notice far more fatigue than you think you should have, it’s time to suspect you have a thyroid problem and need to talk to your doctor.
 You could either have HYPOthyroidism, or HYPERthyroidism.
 Many women end up with Hashimotos disease during or after pregnancy–the autoimmune version of thyroid problems–and some just find themselves with plain ol’ hypothyroidism.

-If I am already on thyroid medication for HYPOthyroidism, will I need to increase it when pregnant?
+If I am already on thyroid medication for my Hashi’s or just plain hypothyroidism, will I need to increase it when pregnant?

 Additionally, if you have the autoimmune version of hypothyroidism called Hashimotos, you’ll want to keep a check on adequately treating your hypothyroidism and antibodies, since some experts state that thyroid antibodies cross the human placenta and could attack your baby’s thyroid.